 Many young people are now surviving into adulthood with complex health conditions.
 In the past many such conditions had poorer outlooks so there were fewer adolescents and young adults with chronic illness.
 Young people with lifelong conditions face challenges that can affect confidence, self esteem and ability to acquire an education.
 Negotiating the transition to adult healthcare can also be difficult for young people and their families.
 Helping young people to maintain as normal a life as possible is something I greatly enjoy particularly regarding maintaining school attendance.
 This may involve advocating on behalf of the student for the school to provide support and understanding regarding the relevant condition.

 AUTISM SPECTRUM DISORDER

-Whilst ASD is often diagnosed in young children, especially when severe, it can be missed or diagnosed much later in children and adolescents when features are mild or so called high functioning autism.
-Establishing a diagnosis if present can help patients and their families understand certain traits or behaviours better and can be extremely helpful for schools to assist students appropriately and may even assist with NDIS applications.
+ASD is often diagnosed in young children, especially when severe, but can be missed or diagnosed much later in children and adolescents when features are mild.
+Establishing a diagnosis can help patients and their families understand certain traits or behaviours better.
+It can also help schools to assist students appropriately and may even assist with NDIS applications.
 Formal diagnosis however may require referral to a specialist trained in using specific autism diagnostic tools particularly if the diagnosis is not clear cut.

-I was part of the team involved in the establishment of a gender dysphoria clinic at Princess Margaret Hospital.
-This led to me rapidly gaining experience in this emerging area of adolescent and young adult health.
-Increasingly gender dysphoria will most likely be managed in specialist teams but there may be long waiting lists to be seen.
-I can offer initial assessments for children of any age and guidance regarding what treatment options may be appropriate to consider in the future before committing to specialised clinic for treatment.
+I worked in a gender dysphoria clinic at Princess Margaret Hospital.
+This helped me gain experience in this emerging area of adolescent and young adult health.
+Increasingly gender dysphoria is managed in specialist clinics however I can offer initial assessments and guidance regarding what treatment options may be appropriate to consider in the future before committing to specialised clinic for treatment.